Scrap Metal Dealers Act 2013

 Overview

-This bill aims to regulate the scrap metal industry in England and Wales by introducing a licensing system for scrap metal dealers, stricter record-keeping requirements, and measures to combat metal theft.
+This bill aims to regulate the scrap metal industry in England and Wales by introducing a licensing system for scrap metal dealers, stricter rules on record-keeping and payment methods, and powers for authorities to close unlicensed sites.

 Description